bobanetwork/boba_legacy/boba_examples/aa-low-level-example/README.md

 # Account Abstraction example

-Example for Boba BNB testnet to send userOperation to a wallet through the bundler (high level api).
+Example for Boba BNB testnet to send userOperation to a wallet through the bundler (low level api).
 This example conducts a simple ETH transfer.

 ## Boba BNB testnet